Crunchyroll Anime Award for Best Character Design

 The Crunchyroll Anime Award for Best Character Design is a character design award given at the Crunchyroll Anime Awards since its third edition in 2019.
 It is given for the best character design from the previous year.
 Winners are determined through a combined voting process by judges and public voting.

 Takahiro Kishida first won the award in 2019 for his character design of JoJo's Bizarre Adventure: Golden Wind.
-In the latest edition in 2025, Naoyuki Onda won the award for his character design of Dandadan.
+In the latest edition in 2026, Satoshi Ishino won the award for his character design of Gachiakuta.